Finite Groups of Random Walks in the Quarter Plane and Periodic $4$-bar Links: Planar four-bar links

 \subsection{Acknowledgment}

-This research was supported by the Australian Research Council, Discovery Project 190101838 \emph{Billiards within quadrics and beyond}, the Serbian Ministry of Science, Technological Development and Innovation and the Science Fund of Serbia grant IntegraRS, and the Simons Foundation grant no.~854861.
+This research was supported by the Serbian Ministry of Science, Technological Development and Innovation and the Science Fund of Serbia grant IntegraRS, and the Simons Foundation grant no.~854861.
+We thank Ivan Izmestiev for kindly indicating \cite{Izm} to us.

 \begin{bibdiv} \begin{biblist}

 \bib{Bax71b}{article}{ title = {One-Dimensional Anisotropic Heisenberg Chain}, author = {Baxter, R. J.}, journal = {Phys.
 Rev. Lett.}, volume = {26}, number = {14}, pages = {834--834}, year = {1971}, publisher = {American Physical Society}, }